pickyourtrail_logo

 • Timings: 11:00 AM to 11:00 PM

-• Must-try dishes: Paneer Butter Masala, Dal Makhani, Aloo Gobhi
+• Must-try dishes: Paneer Butter Masala, Dal Makhani, Aloo Gobi

 9. Pels Supershop: Where Cyclists Meet Great Food

-Pels Supershop (formerly Peleton Supershop) in Denpasar, combines bicycle culture with vegetarian dining!
-This cyclist-owned café features creative menu names like "Miss Jackson Tacos" and smoothies called "Be Strong," "The Champ," and "Pink Floyd."
-Their Pizza Fridays are legendary among locals, while their Powerhouse Bowl Salads provide perfect fuel for exploring party places in Bali.
+This cyclist-owned café features creative menu names like "Miss Jackson Tacos" and superfood smoothies called "Be Strong", "The Champ", and "Pink Floyd".
+Their Pizza Fridays are legendary among locals, while their Powerhouse Bowl Salads provide the perfect fuel for exploring the beach clubs and party places in Bali.

 • Location: Jl.
-Raya Pantai Berawa No.46, Denpasar, Bali
+Raya Pantai Berawa No.46, Canggu, Bali

 • Timings: 7:30 AM to 10:00 PM